Impact of prolonged inflation and rising interest rates on costs and consumer behaviour (growing short-term and medium-term risk)

 Changes in legislation and authority regulations could necessitate significant changes and result in additional costs.
 Compliance with laws and agreements is an important part of Kesko's corporate responsibility.
-Non-compliance can result in fines, claims for damages and other financial losses, and loss of trust and reputation.
+Non-compliance can result in fines, claims for damages and other financial losses, as well as loss of trust and reputation.
 The EU General Data Protection Regulation has placed more importance on the need to protect personal data.

-With a view to business growth and profitability, good store sites are a key competitive factor.
-The acquisition of store sites can be delayed by town planning and permit procedures and the availability and pricing of sites.
+In terms of business growth and profitability, good store sites are a key competitive factor.
+The acquisition of store sites can be delayed by town planning and permit procedures and the availability and pricing of plots.
 Considerable amounts of capital or lease liabilities are tied up in properties for years.
 As a result of urbanisation, changes in the market situation, growing significance of e-commerce, or a chain concept proving inefficient, there is a risk that a store site or a property becomes unprofitable and operations are discontinued while long-term liabilities remain.

 In its investor communication and financial reporting, Kesko follows the disclosure policy approved by Kesko’s Board of Directors.
 Kesko's objective is to produce and publish reliable and timely information.
 Disclosure follows the principle of providing all market participants information in a timely manner and non-selectively to form the basis for the price formation of Kesko’s financial instruments such as shares.
-If any information published by Kesko proved to be incorrect, or communications failed to meet regulations in other respects, it could result in losing investor and other stakeholder confidence and in possible sanctions.
-Significant business arrangements, tight disclosure schedules and dependency on information systems create challenges for the accuracy of financial information.
-The risk is mitigated by careful process scheduling and instructions and by ensuring the right resources, explicit responsibilities and sufficient competencies.
+If any information published by Kesko proved to be incorrect, or communications failed to meet regulations in other respects, it could result in loss of investor and other stakeholder trust and in possible sanctions.
+Significant business arrangements, tight disclosure schedules and the dependency on information systems pose challenges for the accuracy of financial information.

-Accidents, natural phenomena and pandemics can cause significant damage to people, property or business.
-In addition, risks of damage may cause business interruptions that cannot be prevented.
+Accidents, natural phenomena and epidemics can cause significant damage to people, property or business.
+In addition, risks of damage may cause unpreventable business interruptions.